rmzse/for-review/architecture.md

 <video-detail *ngIf="selectedVideo" [video]="selectedVideo"></video-detail>
 ```

-Look closely at the syntax, a few extra syntax like `*ngFor`, `(click)`, `[video]`
-`*ngIf`
-Dont sweat over all these new 'weird' things, we will cover them in bits
+### Review the template

-Meanwhile head over to `application.component.html` and have a look
+Now head over to `application.component.html` and have a look
-at the syntax.
-Remove all the unordered list items, save the file and check if
-there are any changes in the browser
+at the syntax there.
+Remove all the unordered list items, as well as the image, and save the changes to see the changes in the browser.

-### Relationship between template and component
+## The relationship between the template and the component
-- The templates are usually tied to a particlar component.
+- the templates are usually tied to a particular component
-- The component identifies their template through the decorator
+- the component identifies their respective template through the decorator
 - data can flow from the component to the template, from the template to
 the component or both ways

 TODO: diagram showing template and component

-### add a component
+### Review: Bringing together components and templates

-Lets generate a component called `comment`
+Let's generate a component called `comment`:
 ```shell
 $ng generate component comment
 # or a shorter version
 $ng g c comment
 ```
-Lets identify what we have learnt so far:
+From the files we have just generated, let's identify what we have learnt so far:
-- where is the component?
+- where is the component file?
-- what is the decorator, what information does the decorator have?
+- what is the decorator, and what information does the decorator have?
-- where is the template?
+- where is the template file?
-- add a paragraph with your name on the template
+- add a paragraph with your name in the template
-- how do we add component to a view?
+- how do we add our component to a view?
-- can I add this component to the index file?
+- can we add our component to the index file?
-- can I add this file to the `app.component.htm` file?
+- is it possible to add the component to the `app.component.htm` file?

-### Summary of template and component
+## Summarizing templates and components
 ![template component relationship summary](https://angular.io/generated/images/guide/architecture/component-tree.png)

+TODO: add explanation

 ## Data binding
-Remember when we said information can flow from the template to the component
+Remember when we said that information is able to flow from the template to the component
 and vice versa?
-Lets talk about data binding
+Let's talk about how to do this by using data binding.

 ### from template to the component
 Data can flow from our template to the component for example when a user clicks